 This award recognizes scholarly research of SCAPPS’ trainee members.
 This recognition will be evidenced by scholarly contributions to date (detailed in a CV) and the quality of thesis-related research as judged by one exemplar of this work (i.e., new, submitted, or recently published).
-The award recipients will be expected to attend the SCAPPS conference and present the data from the submitted paper or an overview of their thesis work related to the submitted paper.
+Awardees are expected to attend the SCAPPS conference and present the data from the submitted paper or an overview of their thesis work related to the submitted paper.
 The presentation must be novel and not solely based on data presented previously at a conference venue.

 Up to three (3) awards are available for each given year.
-One award is possible in each of the areas of: Sport Psychology, Exercise and Health Psychology, and Motor Behaviour.
-Applicants are required to indicate their preferred area at the time of submission, but the award adjudicators may choose to move the application to another area if deemed appropriate after consultation.
+One award is possible in each of the areas of: (1) Sport Psychology, (2) Exercise and Health Psychology, and (3) Motor Learning/Control.
+Applicants are required to submit via their preferred portal, but the award adjudicators may choose to move the application to another area if deemed appropriate after consultation.

 Each award consists of:

 *Notes: 1) the award recipient will receive the funds following submission of original receipts to the SCAPPS Treasurer; 2) the travel must occur within a 1-year period after the awardee receives the award and can include the SCAPPS conference for the year following the receipt of the award.

 The application must include the following:

-The award will be judged both on the student’s curriculum vitae (50%) and the quality of the submitted paper (50%) as evidence of thesis-related work.
+The award will be judged both on the student’s CV (50%) and the quality of the submitted paper (50%) as evidence of thesis-related work.